 An LMS can be used for all kinds of learning activities (that's why they put the "L" in the acronym after all).
-But it's also an invaluable business tool, one that has been embraced by enteprises and organizations big and small.
+But it's also an invaluable business tool, one that has been embraced by enterprises and organizations big and small.

 Here are some of the most common use cases for an LMS platform:

 The need to train new employees or teach existing employees new skills is a constant, whether you are an insurance company, a scooter factory, a hospital or a government organization.

-With an LMS you can cut down on costs and eliminate business disruptions associated with traditional learning, by letting your employees study the material online and at their own pace.
+With an LMS you can cut down on employee training costs and eliminate business disruptions associated with traditional learning, by letting your employees study the material online and at their own pace.

 With eLearning, businesses not only spend less money and effort compared to bringing in specialized instructors to give conventional seminars, but also gain better insights on their employees' progress with integrated monitoring and reporting tools.

 The all-important task of onboarding a new hire can be automated and handled easily by an LMS.

 You still get to greet them and give them a tour around the office, but all the rest they can study at their own pace (and refer back to it, whenever they need).

 An onboarding course can include all the stuff nobody pays much attention to (the message from the CEO, the company's history, etc.), as well as the all-important detailing of their role and responsibilities, information about career advancement opportunities and benefits.

-It's also a good place to educate your new hires of your company's employee conduct code, privacy guidelines, and race/sexual harassment policies.
+It's also a good place to educate your new hires on your company's employee conduct code, privacy guidelines, and race/sexual harassment policies.